voodoo/voodoo.github.io/src/pages/resume.md

 ### Navy <small>(4 years)</small>
 - Honorably discharged.
-Attained rank of E6 in short enlistment.
+Attained rank of E5 in short enlistment.
 - Worked on the flight deck of an aircraft carrier (Saratoga)
+- Security clearance
 - Visited the Mediterranean

 ### USAA <small>(3 years)</small>